sysdiglabs/terraform-aws-secure-for-cloud/use-cases/_questionnaire.md

     - if it's not organizational, does each trail report to the same s3 bucket?
       - if so, does that S3 bucket already have any "Event Notification System"?
 Is it an SNS we could subscribe to?
       - if so, does that S3 bucket already have an "Amazon EventBridge" system activated?
+    - whether it's organizational or not, could you give us a quick picture of the account setup in terms of purpose?
 - how many **regions** do you work with?
     - is secure for cloud to be deployed on the same region as your existing resources?
     - (aws-only) if in previous point you said you have a cloudtrail, cloudtrail-sns, or cloudtrail-s3, in which region is it?